Tornado outbreak of April 21, 1967: Oak Lawn–Evergreen Park–Chicago South Side, Illinois

-The third tornado to affect Illinois this day was also the deadliest tornado of the entire outbreak.
-The F4 tornado that swept through Palos Heights, Oak Lawn, Hometown, Evergreen Park, and skipped through Chicago's Southside, killed 33 people.
+The third violent tornado to affect Illinois this day was also the deadliest tornado of the entire outbreak.
+The F4 tornado that swept through Palos Hills, Oak Lawn, Hometown, Evergreen Park, and skipped through Chicago's Southside, killed 33 people.
 The path of this tornado was 16 miles long, and at times 200 yd wide.
 It dissipated at Rainbow Beach on Lake Michigan.

 An intense supercell with a hook echo on weather radar first appeared at 4:45 p.m.
 CDT about 18 mi west-northwest of Joliet.
 Later, at 5:15 p.m., an employee of the U.S. Weather Bureau observed a rotating wall cloud about 10 mi north of Joliet.
 Minutes later, severe thunderstorm winds blew out windows in a building, though no tornado or funnel cloud had yet occurred.
 Near the Little Red Schoolhouse, in what is now the Forest Preserve District of Cook County, an observer first noted a funnel cloud to the south, moving east with hail up to .75 in in diameter—but he was unable to report to the Weather Bureau as his telephone failed to give a dial tone.
 At 5:24 p.m.
 CDT, a tornado touched down at the present-day campus of Moraine Valley Community College and moved east-northeast, mainly at 70° heading.
 As it touched down, the tornado bent power poles and blew down small trees and vegetation, tossing dirt as it went.
 It then grew in size to 450 ft wide and entered Palos Hills, destroying about five buildings—including two frame homes and a brick home—and snapping trees.
 Subsequently, the intensifying funnel severely damaged homes and a drive-in theater in a half-block-wide area of Chicago Ridge.